naod488/Fabric_Classification/README.md

 Limitations:
 - The classifcation result does not have the option to label the image uploaded as none of the fabric types.
-- The image to be classified is expted to possess a resolution of 400x400 for larger image, only the top left 400x400 pixels are evaluated, for that reason the image needs to be a very close up shoot roughly 6cm distance zoomed in dependent on kamera quality.
+- The image to be classified is expted to possess a resolution of 400x400 for larger images, will be scaled down for evaluation, for that reason the image needs to be of a very high quality and close up, and possibly cropped.

-  (see one of the datasets for reference)
+There exist two alternate implementations, on using python tkinter and the other using node js, these implementation are functionaly complete in terms of allowing an image to be loaded and classified.
+To run:
+- Tkinter: execute "fabric_app.py" libraries required view imports at the top of file source
+- Node.js: execute the "node ." command within the folder after you see the host and port number displayed navigate to localhost:3000 (default configuration)
 # Utility files
-Dataset_Analysis(...).ipynb:
+Dataset_Analysis('fabrics_...').ipynb:
 Loads the images and displays a figure for the number of samples in each category by detecting the number of png files in each subfolder

 my_utils.py:
 a file with helper functions for the model creation notebook files, which is expected to be located with the same folder as the notebook files themselves

-model_loader.ipynb:
-Allows to load custom datasets and perform a mass prediction on them with a model specified by a model path

 # Fair use
 This project falls under fair use, results in the form of the fabrics dataset and datasets derived from this dataset and the trained model h5 files